You-Gao/Blog/_work/2024-10-15-retinal-variables.md

 # SARC 5400: Data Visualization

-> How can we map retinal variables with informational variables to construct an experience, to illicit spatial-temporal-visual-causal intuitions and insights?

 I took this course last spring.
 The best data viz course you can take.
 No it does not go into the drudgery lecturing of technical tools.
 The class gets at deep philosophical questions about data, display, and perception.
 What is data?
 How do you show it?
 What do you see?
 The metaphysical and philosophical questions on Technology, on Data, on Visual Forms, and on Perception were one of the most coolest parts of the course.
 But, then going on and converting that to actual visualizations in the world through D3.js, Tableau, and standard Python libraries was even cooler.

 ## Introduction